Rednal Airfield

 Owner Type: Private, club + RAF (Helicopter Training).

-PPR: Strictly PPR, subject to sufficient notice and assessment of ability, by at least a week's prior arrangement by eg: email airfield \at\ rednal.net , or post.
+PPR: Strictly PPR, subject to sufficient notice and assessment of ability, by at least a week's prior arrangement by eg: email airfield \at\ rednal.net , or post - but none for fixed wing piloted..

 If you have a general enquiry, or a commercial proposition, or some interesting information about the airfield and its locality, please feel free to get in touch.